Edwardian House Flowers

 The thing about seasonal flowers is that they are always worth waiting the twelve months for.
 And here comes the first harvest of the year - hellebores.

-Walking past, you may have seen that my front garden is filled with them.
+Walking past my house, you may have noticed that my front garden is filled with them.
 And here too is Lily, keeping a watchful eye.
 Growing cut flowers in an unpredictable climate means that you are never quite sure what's going to happen, so let's see what this year will bring!